bolzzzz/essay-rag-sentence-retriever/README.md

 ## Configure Embeddings Server
 - Default base URL: `http://localhost:8000/v1`.
-- If your server runs elsewhere, change `base_url` when instantiating `EmbeddingClient` or set an environment variable and pass it through.

 ## Index and Retrieve
 - Ensure the embeddings server is running.